List of Doctors characters introduced in 2000: Rana Mistry

+Dr. Rana Mistry, portrayed by Akbar Kurtha, first appeared on 26 March 2000 and made his final appearance 1 June 2001.
+Rana is a newly qualified general practitioner upon his introduction, having been practising for just under two years.
+His professionalism is questioned by colleague Helen Thompson (Corrinne Wicks) after he arrives late to various shifts, which put lives into risk.
+She implores him to do better at his job.
+Rana's ability is soon questioned again by Mac McGuire (Christopher Timothy) after Rana does not notice a tumour inside Des Madeley's (Gareth Hale) brain.
+He feels awful but is soon liberated by Helen, who discovers that the tumour could not have been found in a GP check-up.

-Dr. Rana Mistry, portrayed by Akbar Kurtha, first appeared on 26 March 2000, and made his last appearance 1 June 2001.
-Rana is a general practitioner, who gets into a relationship with Anoushka Flynn (Carli Norris).
-Anoushka cheats on Rana with Steve Rawlings (Mark Frost), and when she gets pregnant and does not know who the father is, she leaves Letherbridge.
+Rana has a one-night stand with colleague Anoushka Flynn (Carli Norris).
+Anoushka is also having sex with Steve Rawlings (Mark Frost), and when she gets pregnant and does not know who the father is, she leaves Letherbridge.

 Caroline Powers

-Dr. Caroline Powers, portrayed by Jacqueline Leonard, first appeared on 26 March 2000, and made her last appearance on 1 June 2001.
-An experienced doctor, Caroline is involved in many cases, such as when Noel Kenworth (Anthony Edridge) has a vasectomy, however his wife, Karen (Karen Henthorn), still wants children.
-In May 2001, Caroline's mother, Jane (Stefanie Powers) arrives from America, with her soon to be husband David Wilde (Darren Day) arriving shortly after.
-Caroline starts to have feelings for David, and the two have sex.
+Dr. Caroline Powers, portrayed by Jacqueline Leonard, first appeared on 26 March 2000 and made her final appearance on 1 June 2001.
+An experienced doctor, Caroline is involved in many cases, such as when Noel Kenworth (Anthony Edridge) has a vasectomy; however, his wife, Karen (Karen Henthorn), still wants children.
+In May 2001, Caroline's mother, Jane (Stefanie Powers) arrives from America, with her soon-to-be husband David Wilde (Darren Day) arriving shortly after.
+Caroline starts to have feelings for David and the two have sex.
 On Jane and David's wedding day, Caroline runs away with David.

-Development

 In a press release for the announcement of Doctors, it was stated that Leonard, known for her role in EastEnders playing Lorraine Wicks, was cast in the role of Caroline.
-Leonard had taken a year off from acting, after previously caring for her sick mother, however Leonard started to worry that as she was "missing out on bigger roles, and she grew concerned that casting directors only saw her as Lorraine".
+Leonard had taken a year off from acting, after previously caring for her sick mother; however, Leonard started to worry that as she was "missing out on bigger roles, and she grew concerned that casting directors only saw her as Lorraine".
 She said, "The right job never seemed to come up, I went up for things like Coronation Street and always got down to the last few, but never quite got it, almost like my profile was too high", she finished in saying, "Doctors came along at exactly the right time", stating she felt "lucky" and that she is "the happiest I've been in a long time".
 She added, "There's a lot of humour on the set of Doctors, we're a good melting pot of people from all over, which reflects the cosmopolitan nature of the series".
 The BBC described her character as "demanding", Daily Mirror describes her as "hard-drinking" and "hard-talking", and Leonard said she is a "dark horse who is giving out a lot of signals, right from the very beginning".